lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/8-3; Turing Machines.md

 	- that last dotted line circle is acting as a placeholder for another TM ( = **subroutine**)
 		- TM subroutines allows the equivalent of function decomposition!

+### Deciders
+- a kind of turing Machine that always gives an accept/reject answer instead of possibly looping on certain inputs.
+So accepting <-> !rejecting now.
+	- some lanugages are *decidable* if there is a decider TM that accepts it.
+(If a string w $\notin$ a decider M, M rejected w)
+- the class **R** is the set of all decidable languages

+## R and RE Languages
+- RE = set of all recognizable languages, R = all decidable languages
+- Every decider is a TM, so R $\subseteq$ RE
+- (later on...ATM in R but not in RE, so R is a strict subset of RE!)

 ## Idealized Computing Machines
 - we can imagine an idealized computer simulating a TM
 	- ![[Pasted image 745.png]]